 DRA can lead to ‘mom pooch’ but also some more severe symptoms, including:

 When can diastasis recti happen?

 During your pregnancy, you’ll probably learn a lot of different words for issues you didn’t know about before.
-Diastasis rectus abdominis is one that, while many women may know about it, few talk about!
+Diastasis rectus abdominis is one that, while many women may know about, few talk about!
 Even though 3 out of 10 women will experience at least a mild form of diastasis after their first pregnancy, most women don’t talk about it, and often don’t go to seek treatment.

 A widening of your linea alba is expected during your pregnancy, however, it can lead to compromised function in other surrounding muscles that work with the abdominal wall.
 These other muscles that depend on your abdominal wall include your: